New solution format and ultra-fast compiler

 If the application project selects to generate machine code (which is unsupported in the solution), it will be changed to select Pcode automatically after conversion.

-After converting to the new solution, all project types (including traditional C/S Application projects, PowerClient projects, and PowerServer projects) can support the Ultra-Fast Compiler.
+After converting to the new solution, all project types (including traditional C/S Application projects, PowerClient projects, and PowerServer projects) can support the ultra-fast compiler.

 Before converting the workspace to the solution, you are strongly recommended to: